 Guide with examples, not rewards.

-The same intuition applies to generative models.
+Think about how humans actually learn.
+Not by being scored on every move, but by watching someone do it first.
+You learn to cook by seeing a dish made.
 If you ask an artist to paint in the style of Van Gogh and hand them a reward signal at every brushstroke, they'll be lost.
-Show them a handful of Van Gogh paintings instead, and suddenly the task is clear: not because the examples are a perfect specification, but because they shift the artist's mental picture of where the painting should go.
+Show them a handful of Van Gogh paintings instead, and suddenly the task is clear — not because the examples are a perfect specification, but because they shift the artist's mental picture of where the painting should go.

 Method